Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/driver/sdmmc/async/sdmmc_read_write/readme.md

 ### Setting up [SAMA5D2 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATSAMA5D2C-XULT)

-#### Addtional hardware required

-- SD Card with FAT32 file system

 #### Setting up the board

-- Insert the SD card into SDMMC1 slot on the board
-- Short jumper JP2 (DEBUG_DIS)
-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect the USB_A port on board to the computer using a USB-C type cable.
+- Insert SD Card in µSD BOOT (J6) slot.
+SDMMC0 is configured for testing in application

 ## Running the Application

-1. Build the application using its IDE
+1. Build and program the application using its IDE
 2. The LED is turned ON when the read data from the SD Card matches with the written data

 *NOTE: This demo application performs a raw read-write operation on the SD card.
 This causes the partition information to be overwritten causing the SD card file system to be corrupted.
 Hence resetting the board will not re-run the application demo (Board will fail to boot since it cannot find a valid partition).
 To repeat the demo we need to reformat SD card and prepare it as defined by the hardware setup.*